Gay. Catholic. Refuse to choose.

 Previous venues include large youth groups (200 high school students), parishes, and college campuses.

 One fear many gay Christians have growing up is where they’ll find love, friendship, and community as adults.
 This presentation focuses on God’s calling for Christians to form friendship and community, and the unique challenges and opportunities for gay persons in the Church.

 Previous venues include a national conference for LGBTQ Christians.

 How does the gay Catholic experience shed light on minority experiences generally?
 How do we approach others with open-mindedness and create cultures where diversity and inclusion can thrive?
 This presentation focuses on one experience of intersectionality, with the hopes of fostering environments where more experiences can be shared.

 Previous venues include a corporate panel for a Fortune 50 retailer.

 Catholicism’s Clergy Abuse Crisis

 Catholicism’s clergy abuse crisis is one of the most controversial, complicated, and important issues facing the Church today.
 This presentation, given either by Chris individually or with a YArespond panel, gives an overview of the crisis, the findings of the John Jay report, and what Catholics can do to respond in holistic, informed, and productive ways.

-Previous venues include an accredited law school and a Catholic basilica.
+Previous venues include an American law school and a Catholic basilica.